 My roots are almost entirely Irish.
-The Blakes migrated to Lancashire in the 1830s from Drogheda, and subsequently married within the Lancashire-Irish community.
-Our family historian, my cousin Christa Mee, has found out that our great-great-grandfather John Blake, and his wife Bridget, were illiterate mill hands in the Manchester cotton industry – card-room workers according to the census – who, with no job security, had to continually shift location with their numerous children to stay in work.
-Their eldest child John improved himself and transformed the family’s fortunes.
-Based in Accrington he designed and manufactured an ingenious water pump known as a hydram, which became known as the Blake Ram – a “self-acting” device that works by harnessing water hammer, i.e. the energy released when water flowing through a pipe is suddenly interrupted.
-It is a brilliant piece of intermediate and renewable technology and is still made in Accrington.
+My great-great-grandparents migrated to Lancashire in the 1830s from Drogheda and, as our family historian, my cousin Christa Mee, has found out, they worked as mill hands in the Manchester cotton industry – carding-room workers according to the census.
+With no job security, they had to move continually around the region with their numerous children.
+They were illiterate but their eldest child John, my great-grandfather, somehow got himself an education and became a prosperous engineer.
+Based in Accrington he designed and manufactured an ingenious water pump known as the hydram or "Blake Ram" – a “self-acting” device that works by harnessing water hammer, i.e. the energy released when water flowing through a pipe is suddenly interrupted.
+It is what we would now call a brilliant piece of intermediate and renewable technology, and is still made in Accrington.

 My mother’s family was in business in Cork as distillers and brewers since the 19th century.
 They made very good whiskey, gin and stout.

 I was born in Preston, Lancashire, in 1948, and so belong to a lucky generation that missed two world wars, benefited from the National Health Service, and entered their teens just in time for sex, drugs and rock n roll.
-Perhaps these things were not equally beneficial, but I vividly remember the night of 21 July 1964 when I saw my first live band, the Kinks, at the Queens Ballroom, Cleveleys.
-This was the moment that my 1960s began.
+Perhaps these things were not equally beneficial, but I do vividly remember the night of 21 July 1964 when I saw my first live band, the Kinks, at the Queens Ballroom, Cleveleys.
+It was the moment that my 1960s began.